 The summer is over, you’ve enjoyed your holiday, and it’s time to get back to teaching.
-The start of a new academic term may feel daunting, but following these tips will help you reduce stress and get back into the swing of things.
+The start of a new academic term may feel daunting, but following these tips will help you reduce stress and get back into the swing of things in your teaching role for September.

 The classroom should be a place where pupils and teachers feel welcome, safe, inspired to learn, and proud to recognise achievements.
 Therefore, it is important that the classroom environment reflects this.
 Planning your classroom layout, displays and making sure that everything has a home before the start of the year will not only save so much time later on, but also create a nurturing atmosphere from the start.